wp-plugins/tinywebgallery-wrapper/readme.txt

 1. The advanced admin screen to enable advanced settings like html and css changes.
 1. The section to enter the TWG admin details.

-== Changelog ==
+== Upgrade Notice ==
+= 2.3.3 =
+Updated for Wordpress 4.3 - updated widget constructor usage.

-= 2.2.1 =
+= 2.3 =
 Tested with Wordpress 4.1
-Added a note to advanced iframe

-= 2.2 =
-Tested with Wordpress 4.0.1
-Tested with TWG 2.2
-Assets added
+css is only loaded in the administration if needed

 = 1.8.9.1 =
-css fixes for Wordpress 3.5.1
+css fixes for Wordpress 3.5
-Tested with Wordpress 3.5.1
+Tested with Wordpress 3.5

 = 1.8.9 =
 Lytebox css is now read propery.